LauriTahvanainen/GambleBoard/README.md

 ```
 5. Fix possible errors; Repeat step 4 until the subgraph is deployed.

+You might also need to remove the subgraph with `yarn remove-local` and re-deploy it

+Or even re-create the graph-node database.

 ## Resources

 - [Solidity](https://buildmedia.readthedocs.org/media/pdf/solidity/develop/solidity.pdf)
 - [The Graph](https://thegraph.com/docs/introduction)
 - [GraphQL](https://graphql.org/learn/) and [Queries With The Graph](https://thegraph.com/docs/graphql-api#queries)